List of menhirs

-The following is an alphabetical list of menhirs by subcontinents and nations.
+The following is an alphabetical list of menhirs, also known as standing stones, by subcontinents and nations.

 Africa

 Horn of Africa

 Ancient standing stones are found throughout the Horn of Africa.
 Several of these old menhirs exist in Qohaito, Eritrea, and date to a period before the founding of the Kingdom of Axum.
 The Axumites themselves also erected a number of large stelae, which served a religious purpose in pre-Christian times.
 One of these granite columns is the largest such structure in the world, standing at 90 feet.

 In northeastern Somalia, on the coastal plain 20 km to Alula's east are found ruins of an ancient monument in a platform style.
 The structure is formed by a rectangular drystone wall that is low in height; the space in between is filled with rubble and manually covered with small stones.
 Relatively large standing stones are also positioned on the edifice's corners.
 Near the platform are graves, which are outlined in stones.
 24 m by 17 m in dimension, the structure is the largest of a string of ancient platform and enclosed platform monuments exclusive to far northeastern Somalia.
 Additionally, around 200 stone monuments (taalos) are found in the northeastern Botiala site, most of which consist of cairns.
 There are a number of rows of standing stones on the eastern side of the structures, which are similar to those at Salweyn, a great cairn-held situated close to Heis.
 Besides cairns, the Botiala area also features a few other drystone monuments.
 These include disc monuments with circular, ground-level features, as well as low, rectangular platform monuments.
 Burial sites near Burao in the northwestern part of the country likewise feature a number of old stelae.

 Additionally, between Djibouti City and Loyada in Djibouti are a number of anthropomorphic and phallic stelae.
 The structures are associated with graves of rectangular shape flanked by vertical slabs, as also found in central Ethiopia.
 The Djibouti-Loyada stelae are of uncertain age, and some of them are adorned with a T-shaped emblem.

 In Ethiopia, the town of Tiya contains 36 menhirs (standing stones) or stelae.
 Of these, 32 are engraved with swords and other mysterious symbols.
 The ancient structures suggest the presence of a large, prehistoric burial complex.
 The archaeological site was designated a World Heritage Site in 1980.